 We would like to build:

-- User interface where a user can create invoices and add cost invoices as well as see his P&L
+- User interface where a user can log in, create invoices and add cost invoices as well as see his P&L

 - Interface for clients to pay invoices